Kunstmuseum Basel: Buildings

 The Kunstmuseum's current and main building was designed and constructed 1931-1936 by architects Paul Bonatz and Rudolf Christ, adjacent to the former building of the Swiss National Bank in Basel.
-In 1980, a building beside the Rhine in the St. Alban neighborhood was added as an additional location of the Kunstmuseum.
+In 1980, a building beside the Rhine in the St. Alban neighborhood was added as an additional location for the museum, the Contemporary Art Museum.

 In 2008, the museum acquired land on the other side of Dufourstrasse and an architectural competition was held.
 With international star competitors, such as five Pritzker Prize laureates (Peter Zumthor, Zaha Hadid, Rafael Moneo, Tadao Ando and Jean Nouvel) — all pitching, eventually a young local firm, Christ & Gantenbein, won the project.
 The final design is an angled building, faced with concrete bricks, and at the same height as the original museum.
 The new building is joined with the main building through an underpass.

 The new building was completed in April 2016 and its construction was funded by the Canton of Basel-Stadt and the Laurenz Foundation (Laurenz-Stiftung).

 The extension adds 2,750 square meters of galleries, to a total of nearly 10,000 square meters.
 The original museum now houses art from the 15th century to 1950, with later works in the extension.
-The upper floor of the new building houses temporary exhibitions and the middle floor and part of the ground floor the permanent collection.
+The upper floor of the new building houses temporary exhibitions and the middle floor and part of the ground floor houses the permanent collection.